 Well, sorry to say, that is all just another fantasy.
 And it is a fantasy with drastic consequences.
 If you roll on the street you might be falling on concrete, fighting for your life while your opponent calls for his friends to come over and stomp your head while he holds you down.

-No, this website is not about classical arts, or Mixed Martial Arts, or any of those fantasies.
+This website is not about classical arts, or Mixed Martial Arts, or any of those other fantasies.

 Every martial art is a put together of techniques that some fellow loved.

-If he loves grappling, MMA, then he collects those techniques, and ignores everything else.
+If he loves grappling, MMA, then he collects those techniques, and ignores, or at least downplays. everything else.

-Or he stumbles across ‘sticking energy’ from Wing Chun or Preying Mantis, so he builds an art around those concepts, and shoves other concepts into a ‘BTW box.’
+Or he stumbles across ‘Sticky Hands’ from Wing Chun or Praying Mantis, so he builds an art around that concept, and shoves other concepts into a ‘BTW box.’
 Only studying ‘Sticky Hands’ as it pertains to his beloved art, and ignoring all other facets of Sticky Hands.

 That’s what worked for him, doggonit, and he doesn’t see, no matter what he might say, that what worked for him might not work for everybody.